alex0rpi/Chat-WebApp/README.md

 - I placed quite a few of useStates (e.g. for rooms, messages, loggedUser etc.).
 At some point I wasn't sure about what to store in the React context, so the app has a mix of both.
 At some point I even realized I was updating the context state even if I wasn't really using some context variables anywhere in the frontend.
 Anyway, I think it was beneficial for learning purposes but I'm sure there are better practices to apply regarding context management in React.
 - Combining Bootstrap styling with Formik and Yup validation on client side.
 - I big wall I hit was the fact that as users created and joined different chat rooms, messages started being sent everywhere and where no longer segregated to the room they where created in.
 I thought I could solve this by filtering on the client side by the message roomName but it didn't work out.
 What did the trick was to use additional socketIO functionalities on server side like **.join(roomName)**, **.leave(roomName)** and **.to(roomName)** to be more precise about where the users are connected and where should the messages be targetted from the server side.
-- JSON web token is used to authorize users once they're logged in.
-User token is then verified over and again once a user tries either to create a room, either to join an existing room.
-If the token is not valid, the user is redirected to the login page.

 ## Working principles of this chat 📝